List of athletes who played in Major League Baseball and the National Football League

 Fewer than 70 athletes are known to have played in both Major League Baseball (MLB) (Note: MLB in this context collectively refers to the American League and National League.
 The two leagues were separate legal entities prior to 2000, when they merged into the present-day MLB legal entity.) and the National Football League (NFL).
 This includes two Heisman Trophy winners (Vic Janowicz and Bo Jackson) and seven members of the Pro Football Hall of Fame (Red Badgro, Paddy Driscoll, George Halas, Ernie Nevers, Ace Parker, Jim Thorpe, and Deion Sanders).
-However, none of the players on the list has been inducted into the Baseball Hall of Fame.
+However, none of the players on the list have been inducted into the Baseball Hall of Fame.

 In 1920, the inaugural season of the NFL, (Note: The NFL adopted its current name in 1922; during 1920 and 1921 it was known as the American Professional Football Association (APFA).)
 11 veterans of major-league baseball (including George Halas and Jim Thorpe) became the first athletes to accomplish the feat.
 Since 1970, only seven athletes have done so, including Bo Jackson and Deion Sanders.
 Jackson was the first athlete to be selected as an All-Star in both MLB and the NFL.
 Sanders holds the longevity record, having appeared in 641 MLB games and 189 NFL games.